rhamiltonTEST/firehose-git-workshop/README.md

-THis is a test
+This is a test
 =======================

 my name is Robert Hamilton.
 I am a
 *boy
+*boyfriend
 *broke
 *student
-*test